Professor Stewart Barr

 Geographies of sustainable development: sustainable practices; behaviour change theory, policy and practice; community resilience to environmental change; sustainable travel, tourism and mobilities.

-Office Hours in Term 1:
+Office hours for Term 1:

 BA (University of Exeter)